dmyoung9/bedtime-betty/prompts/artists.md

 {examples}
 ```

-Please only respond with an unformatted JSON array of {num} artist object{plural}, as in the example{plural}.
-Use double quotes for keys and values. `artist_style` should be a single string, containing a comma-separated list of styles.
+Please only respond with an unformatted JSON array of {num} artist{plural}, as in the example{plural}. `artist_style` should be a single string, containing a comma-separated list of styles.